 On Earth Day 2019, the WeLoveU chapters in North New Jersey mustered up volunteers at the Ridgefield Nature Center.
 The environmental project launching in Ridgefield, New Jersey took Earth Day to another level as the project lasted several days.
 Earth Week?
 Almost!
 The group previously worked with Ridgefield when more than 150 volunteers cleaned along Wolf Creek.

-For over a decade, the Ridgefield Nature Center has been closed to the public because of the lack of proper maintenance.
-It even reached the point of being deemed as the “dead forest.”
-Vines grew exponentially, leaving many trees dead.
+For over a decade, the Ridgefield Nature Center has been closed to the public.
+Vines grew exponentially, leaving many trees to die.
 That’s why part of the project involves picking up dead branches in order to make wood chips to lay on the walkways.
-Hundreds of tree lumber on the ground and vines overtaking the nature center is why it is now called the “dead forest.”
+Hundreds of tree lumber on the ground and vines overtaking the nature center is how the center is commonly recognized.